 Making Sure the Socket is Also The Same

 Surface mounting type is just one part of the equation.
-You also have to make sure that both the older and the newer CPU use the same socket.
+You must also ensure that the older and the newer CPU use the same socket.

 A Possible Upgrade Example

 Suppose you have a laptop with a 3rd generation dual-core Core i5-3210M processor.
-Upon checking its specifications on the Intel website, you find that the model utilizes an FCPGA988 socket.
+Upon checking its specifications on the Intel website, the model utilizes an FCPGA988 socket.

-You can search the internet and find a 3rd generation i7 processor that uses the same socket.
-You can also search on the website of the laptop manufacturer to see if there are variants of the same laptop with a i7 processor.
+You can search the internet for a 3rd generation i7 processor with the same socket.
+You can also search on the laptop manufacturer’s website to see if there are variants of the same laptop with an i7 processor.

-In this case, a possible recommendation here would be to upgrade the 3rd gen COre i5-3210M with the the 3rd generation quad-core Core i7-3630QM processor as they both use the same socket and are detachable.
+In this case, a possible recommendation would be to upgrade the 3rd gen Core i5-3210M with the 3rd-generation quad-core Core i7-3630QM processor as they both use the same socket and are detachable.

 TDP Concerns Over the Upgrade

-You need to check other factors too before upgrading (such as TDP) and that’s why we recommend that it should be done only by experienced persons.
+You need to check other factors before upgrading (such as TDP), so I recommend that it be done only by an experienced person.

-TDP stands for Thermal Design Power and it is an indication of how much power the CPU uses and how much heat it would dissipate.
+TDP stands for Thermal Design Power, indicating how much power the CPU uses and how much heat it dissipates.

-Hence if your laptop does not have the adequate heat dissipation capacity than installing a Core i7 on a laptop with Core i5 originally can cause heat issues.
+Hence, if your laptop does not have adequate heat dissipation capacity, installing a Core i7 on a laptop with a Core i5 can cause heat issues.